datahoarder/fec_individual_donors/README.md

 ### Derive the schema

-Grab first and last 2000 liens of the data file.
+Grab first and last 2000 lines of the data file.

 ~~~sh
 $ cat <(head -n 2000  data/all-individuals.csv) \